ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 pip install polars
 ```

-We will also install some additional libraries, which are not directly related to `Polars`, but will be useful for some bonus content.
+We will also install some additional libraries, which are not directly related to `Polars` but will be helpful for some bonus content ahead.

 ##### **Code**
 ```PowerShell